karl-triffecta/marketing-site/README.md

 ### Project setup

-Commands used to setup this project or reference
+Commands used to setup this project for reference (dev only requirements)

 ```bash
 # https://docs.astro.build/en/install-and-setup/